Camponotus consobrinus – Australia

 The Fourmiculture Charter on legislation and ethics:

-Because a large number of exotic species on sale are of fraudulent origin, Fourmiculture is committed to the authorities.
-The colony will come to you with:
+Because many exotic species for sale are of fraudulent origin, Fourmiculture is working with the authorities.
+The colony will arrive with:

 1/ an export certificate